nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 A better approach is to utilize [CDC (change data capture)](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver16) if your database supports it.
 You can use [Debezium](https://debezium.io) and [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) to integrate CDC with a Postgres DB for example.
 That way, the database and Kafka stay in sync, and you don't have to deal with the drawbacks of database polling.

+### Outbox Pattern is not always necessary

-Even with the use of CDC, that will still result in another component that needs to be managed and monitored, and another possible point of failure.
-In certain situations it is easier to avoid the Transactional Outbox Pattern and handle writes to Kafka within the application, as explained with the first simple solution above.
+However, even with the use of CDC, that will still result in another component that needs to be managed and monitored, and another possible point of failure.
+In certain situations it is easier to avoid the Transactional Outbox Pattern and handle writes to Kafka within the application.
+That can be achieved by combining the first simple solution explained above with the Idempotent Consumer pattern:

+1) Consume the message from a Kafka topic.
+2) Consult the database to confirm that the message has not been previously processed.
+If it has, proceed to step 5.
+3) Process the message, taking care to handle any external actions in an idempotent manner.
+4) Write results to the database and mark the message as successfully processed.
+5) Publish the resulting message to a Kafka topic.
+6) Commit the consumer offset.

+The approach outlined above combines the use of the Idempotent Consumer pattern with direct writes to Kafka, resulting in a streamlined solution for handling duplicate messages.
+Additionally, by eliminating the need for an intermediate "Outbox" table, this approach reduces the number of components that need to be managed and monitored, resulting in a simpler overall architecture.
+Furthermore, it also benefits from reduced latency in message publishing as it avoids the added step of writing to a database before publishing to Kafka.

 ### Idempotent Processing

 Regardless of the pattern used - whether the application publishes to Kafka directly, or with the help of Transactional Outbox Pattern - there is no exactly-once guarantee for application processing.
-All other actions occurring as part of the processing can still happen multiple times.
+All other actions occurring as part of the processing, and all external side effects, can still happen multiple times.
 For example, in case of REST calls to other services, calls themselves need to be idempotent, and the same idempotency key needs to be relayed over to those calls.
 Similarly, all database writes need to be idempotent as well.

 ## Final Thoughts